momostarsky/imebra_git/docs/compiling_imebra.rst

 Loading the native library
 ..........................

-Before your application can call any method on any Imebra class it must load the native dynamic library.
+Before your application can call any method on any Dicomhero class it must load the native dynamic library.

 In your application startup code add: